zackify/memeify/README.md

-##Slackify
+##Memeify

-Slackify is a bot that will automatically generate memes when a user types `zackify this is, so cool`.
+Memeify is a bot that will automatically generate memes when a user types `zackify this is, so cool`.
 The bot will look for a folder called `zackify` inside of your memes directory and then grab a random picture from that folder.
 You can have a single image inside the folder, or 100, it will randomly select one and create the meme.

 ##Setup